 (Sidebar: This is one of my reasons for avoiding the insularity of playwrighting M.F.A. programs.
 Where would my ideas come from if I mostly listened to a bunch of theater-centric, highly literate, high-achieving, and upwardly mobile brainy playwrighting teachers and playwrighting students for a couple of years?
 That kind of environment is no place to grow a funky mold.
-Most programs make more of an effort towards “diversity” than they used to, but I maintain that even though it’s great to bring more exotic plants into the zoo habitat that is M.F.A. academia, it’s better to just, like, live and write in a naturally diverse eco-system, and make my work in, like, the actual wild
+Most programs make more of an effort towards “diversity” than they used to, but I maintain that even though it’s great to bring more exotic plants into the zoo habitat that is M.F.A. academia, it’s better to just, like, live and write in a naturally diverse eco-system, and make my work in, like, the actual wild.)

--- LET’S ALL GET OUT OF THE NAVEL.
+I could talk more about my personal relationship to both cheese and academia, but I won’t, because I care about keeping you interested.
+GET OUT OF YOUR NAVEL, MEGAN.
+FIGHT THE NAVEL-GAZING.
+Wait, scratch that– after all, it’s not just about me— LET’S ALL GET OUT OF THE NAVEL.
 If you want to make work that other people can relate to, it’s so crucial it is to try and stay out of one’s own navel, despite the incredible gravitational pull of the belly button.
 Your problems are everyone’s problems, not just writer problems.
 Your solutions are, too.
 Just ask Lifehacker.

 To get inspired, try listening to someone who spends most of their time thinking about different stuff than you do.
-For extra credit, try explaining what you do to someone who does something totally different-- it will make you both smarter.
+For extra credit, try explaining what you do to someone who does something totally different– it will make you both smarter.

-Here’s the Lifehacker feature on my post: “Beat Creativity Blocks by Embracing Your Bad Ideas
+Here’s the Lifehacker feature on my post: “Beat Creativity Blocks by Embracing Your Bad Ideas.”

 – Xoxo Megan